Ansatz: Simple Definition, Examples, Comparison to Hypothesis

 Let’s say you were trying to find a solution to a differential equation.
 These equations can’t be solved by a single method, so you could use a guess and check method.
 If your guess and check results in a solution for the differential equation, then you’ve just used an ansatz.
 Note though, that your initial guess can’t be based on a known theory or principle.
 So if you’re following, for example, the separation of variables method, that isn’t an ansatz.

-Bethe Ansatz
+Ansatz Examples

 References